backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Identity

-When working with backend plugins, you might find that you will need to interact with the `auth-backend` plugin to both authenticate backstage tokens, and get things like the `entityRef` of the authenticated user, and anything that they might claim to own through `ownershipEntityRefs`.
+When working with backend plugins, you might find that you will need to interact with the `auth-backend` plugin to both authenticate backstage tokens, and to deconstruct them to get the user's entity ref and/or ownership claims out of them.

 ### Using the service

-The following example shows how to get the `IdentityService` in your `example` backend plugin and retrieve the users `entityRef` and ownership claims for the incoming `http` request.
+The following example shows how to get the identity service in your `example` backend plugin and retrieve the user's entity ref and ownership claims for the incoming request.

 ```ts
 import {